mlocati/gettext-iconv-windows/README.md

 Run the `compile-iconv-gettext-windows.sh` script to build the Windows binary files.

+### Or build inside Docker container

+To build inside a Docker container, enter `docker` directory, run command `./run.sh`.
+The binaries will be put under folder `compiled`.

 ### Creating the setup files

 I used a Windows machine (a physical Windows 10 64 bit) with [Inno Setup](http://www.jrsoftware.org/isinfo.php) (I used version 5.5.9-unicode).